Internal analysis · Zions Bancorporation

 Watch-outs

-• Per-bot licensing scales expensively
+• Per-bot licensing gets expensive fast

 Microsoft